Heathfield Vets

 Acute conditions are treated until resolved, often needing only one or two sessions.
 Although improvement is often seen after the first visit (many patients seem more comfortable within 12 to 14 hours of laser treatment) most patients with a longstanding complaint, such as osteoarthritis, require several treatments for general benefit.
 This will be discussed during the initial consultation, but typically consists of 3 sessions during the first week, then 2 sessions during the second and the third weeks.
 Thereafter, periodic top up treatments may be required, with the condition of the patient dictating the interval.

-Because the treatment modality stimulates cell growth, it should not be used over a tumor, but otherwise its application is virtually limitless.
 We offer laser therapy as one of the treatment options for any suitable condition, including pain relief and rapid healing after surgical and dental procedures.

 Conditions knows to respond to laser therapy